-The most common type of player will tilt from time to time but is not prone to donating their entire bankroll in a fit of rage.
+The most common type of player will tilt from time to time, but they aren't prone to donating their entire bankroll in a fit of rage.
 The first step to curing your tilt, as is the case with anything problematic, is to admit that you need to fix it.
-There is literally nothing (aside from incredibly terrible play) that is more detrimental to your bankroll than tilt.
+There's literally nothing (aside from incredibly terrible play) that's more detrimental to your bankroll than tilt.

 One thing that players may disregard in online poker play is the fact that tilt may not actually be taken out on money.
 You may throw things or break things instead of spewing off chips at the table.
 Though it may not be a straight loss of cash, these types of reactions will also serve as a drain on your bankroll.
 Anytime you are costing yourself money (or even time) as a result of tilt in online poker, you are hurting your bankroll.